-But, given the state of knowledge at the time, given the desire to avoid spreading the virus, given the kind of test that was available and given what we now know is what happened in France with the spread of the virus and the continued spread of the virus and the relatively good record that followed in Australia, I don't think it was irresponsible and I don't think most people thought it was irresponsible for the blood bank to take a cautious view.
-I don't, for example, think that most gay people would think that to have been responsible because there were a lot of people at that time who didn't know and maybe didn't want to know their HIV status and therefore didn't go and know their own position.
+France with the spread of the virus and the continued spread of the virus and the relatively good record that followed in Australia, I don't think it was irresponsible.
+I don't think most people thought it was irresponsible for the blood bank to take a cautious view.
+I don't, for example, think that most gay people would think that to have been responsible because there were a lot of people at that time who didn't know (and maybe didn't want to know) their HIV status and therefore didn't go and [discover] their own position.

 So that I thought that that was a responsibility.
-I think it's a pity that the French blood bank didn't show a greater responsibility.
-If they had, maybe the director wouldn't be in gool at this moment.
+It's a pity that the French blood bank didn't show a greater responsibility.
+If they had, maybe the director wouldn't be in gaol at this moment.